PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging: Experiments and results

+Similarly, we observed significant performance gaps of accuracy measurements for open-ended questions on both the SLAKE and PathVQA datasets, using GPT-4 and exact-match evaluations.
+On the SLAKE dataset, our model achieved an overall accuracy of 82.1\% (with exact-match evaluation) and 85.3\% (using GPT-4 evaluation), showcasing a competitive performance across all evaluated models.
+On the PathVQA dataset, the largest among the three VQA datasets, featuring a test set of 6761 samples, there is an even larger discrepancy of 10\% for open-ended questions between the two evaluations.

+Using GPT-4 semantic similarity evaluation, the results demonstrate a strong consistency across multiple inferences on the VQA-RAD and SLAKE datasets.
+The largest standard deviation across 10 independent runs is only 1.2\%, compared to the results of 10 independent human annotators (3.2\%) for open-ended questions.
+On closed-ended questions, the standard deviations on GPT-4 evaluation over multiple runs between generated answers and ground truth is nearly 0 on both VQA-RAD and SLAKE datasets.

+As illustrated in Figure 4, we provide a detailed analysis of the various types of questions contained in the PathVQA dataset.
+For most of the closed-ended question types in this dataset, like the questions of ‘is’, ‘does’ and ‘did’, the results using GPT-4 evaluation have almost identical results with the exact-match evaluation.
+On the other hand, observations revealed that for more abstract question types, including 'what', 'how', and 'why', the accuracy measurements using exact match evaluation significantly differ from the counterparts using GPT-4 semantic similarity evaluation.
+This indicates that exact match evaluation may not be sufficiently effective in assessing the performance of MLLMs on more complex open-ended question types.

-In our experiments, we measured accuracy based on human evaluation, and the results showed that the proposed model attained accuracy of 73.7\% and 87.4\% in open-ended and closed-ended questions, respectively, culminating in an overall accuracy of 81.9\%.
-Besides, owing to the adoption of parameter efficient fine-tuning, our model featured notably fewer trainable parameters (33.55M) in comparison to LLaVA-Med (7B parameters), which made our method a significantly more efficient framework for fine-tuning MLLMs.
+Besides, it is worth highlighting that with the adoption of parameter-efficient fine-tuning, our model featured notably fewer trainable parameters (56.63M) in comparison to LLaVA-Med (7B parameters), which made our method a significantly more efficient framework for fine-tuning MLLMs.